 You try to convince yourself that this is a dream but reality reaches deep inside and generates just the right emotion as you realise the value of this moment.
-You breathe out slowly whilst focussing to time your shot carefully…
+You breathe out slowly whilst focusing to time your shot carefully…

-This was me three weeks ago while on a drive with Willie van Eden as we chased the golden light on a cold winter morning on the Pridelands Conservancy.
+This was me three weeks ago while on a drive with Willie van Eden as we chased the golden light on a cold winter morning at the Pridelands Conservancy.
 Golden hour is probably the most important term in a photographer’s dictionary.
 Apart from this everyone who takes photographs and videos in the wild has a different experience and emotions when they frame their story through their viewfinder.

 The viewfinder of the camera is the instrument you look through before pressing your shutter button.
 Depending on your vision you can adjust your focus accordingly to get the image you have in mind.
 The concept of how everyone experiences the same moment differently through their viewfinder is what truly makes a photograph unique.
-With this in mind, I decided to ask the photographers in camp how they experience these special moments when they look through their viewfinder.
+With this in mind, I decided to ask the photographers in camp how they experience these special moments when they look through their viewfinders.

 Willie van Eden

 “As photographers and avid nature & wildlife enthusiasts, we always have some locations on our bucket list we want to visit one day.
-Places like the Serengeti, Chobe and the Delta in Botswana, Hwange National Park, Mana Pools in Zimbabwe, Makgadikgadi Pans, the list goes on and on.
+Places like the Serengeti, Chobe and the Delta in Botswana, Hwange National Park, Mana Pools in Zimbabwe, Makgadikgadi Pans, and the list goes on and on.
 All of them are dream locations for any photographer.

 I have been in the privileged position to visit quite a few of the above-mentioned places and what a joy it has been to visit these remote and pristine wilderness areas that Africa has to offer.
-The people, wildlife and biodiversity in each area is absolutely breathtaking.
+The people, wildlife and biodiversity in each area are absolutely breathtaking.

 Photographs do tell a story but to enjoy it to the fullest one has to actually be there in the flesh to fully understand how breathtakingly special our continent is.
-The smells, sounds, noises, feeling the sun on your skin as you wait for that special sighting to surprise you and seeing all animals roaming around in their natural habitat.
+The smells, sounds, noises, feeling the sun on your skin as you wait for that special sighting to surprise you and see all animals roaming around in their natural habitat.
 Even sitting in the pouring rain as you enjoy the spectacle that Mother Nature is providing.

-Some of the locations are still on my list but it only makes the excitement grow day by day knowing that one day I will be there and know that it is going to take my breath away.
+Some of the locations are still on my list but it only makes the excitement growing day by day knowing that one day I will be there and know that it is going to take my breath away.